 The beer served at Oktoberfest is specially brewed for the festival.
 It is a dark, malty beer with a higher alcohol content than most other beers.
 The beer is served in steins, which are large glasses or mugs.
 A typical stein holds 1 liter of beer, which is about double the size of a standard beer bottle.

-In addition to the beer tents and food stalls, there are a number of other attractions at Oktoberfest.
+In addition to the beer tents and food stalls, there are several other attractions at Oktoberfest.
 These include carnival rides, games, and live music.
 There is also a parade that takes place on the first day of the festival.
 The parade features floats, bands, and people in traditional German dress.

 There are a number of songs associated with Oktoberfest, including “Ein Prosit der Gemütlichkeit” and “Die Wirtschaft ist gut”.
 These songs are typically sung by people in the beer tents, and they help to create a festive atmosphere.
 Many of the songs are about drinking beer and having a good time.